GEIMEN - NESSEL - BELALP

 Enjoy the view along the hike.

-Visit the Maria zum Schnee chapel on Nesselalp.
+Visit the Chapel Maria zum Schnee on the Nesselalp.

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of path impairment when you go on a hike.
+Especially in autumn, it is also important to note that fallen leaves on the ground can hide unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches drop afterwards.
+Especially in adverse weather conditions, natural paths may have muddy and slippery sections.
+Expect such path impairments when you go hiking.

 Nearby